 For the second school year in a row, I found myself with a double-dose of worry as I sent my kids off to school.
 I worried about them getting COVID as a result of being around so many others in close quarters, and I also worried about their ability to learn amidst a global pandemic, particularly after losing so many months of in-person learning.
-These worries were layered on top of the ongoing concerns about raising two Black children in America today.

 How will our children get through these challenging times?
 How will we?